Under Construction as of October 2025

 Bishop Records in Southside Colonial Virginia

-Existing genealogies of the early Bishops living along the James River in Virginia are often erroneous, sometimes confusing, and usually incomplete.
-I prefer to do my own research and draw my own conclusions.
+Existing genealogies of the early Bishops living along the James River in Virginia are often erroneous and usually incomplete.
+Since I prefer to do my own research and draw my own conclusions, I tried to ignore those existing genealogies until after I had done my own research..

 I began this project by collecting records involving Bishops in the counties along the James River and adding my own contextual notes.
-I then used that material to develop genealogies of the four seventeenth-century Bishops who appear in those records.
-I tried to avoid being influenced by existing genealogies until the record0-gathering was complete.
-Below are compilations of all Bishop-related records that I have found to date, along with my own explanatory comments.
+I then used that material to develop genealogies of the four seventeenth-century Bishop immigrants who appear in those records.
+I tried to avoid being influenced by existing genealogies until the record-gathering was complete.

 Four Immigrant Bishops